-Prerequisite: RDG:032/033 and MAT:041 or minimum reading and math scores based on college assessment.
+Prerequisite: MAT:041 or MAT:053 and RDG:032/033 or minimum math and reading placement scores based on college assessment.

 ECN:130 Principles of Microeconomics

 Examines how the market system resolves the economic problems of scarcity.
 Topics explored are supply and demand theory, the varying degrees of competition and imperfection found in the market, consumer choice, production cost and output in the short and long term, and the pricing and employment of resources.
 The impact of international trade on the above topics may also be discussed (instructor discretion).